October 1, 2025

 Pantone Series by Andrea Antoni

-Andrea Antoni has a gorgeous series of images posted on his instagram account where he matches the scene to Pantone colors.
-While the photos in Andrea's images contain a wide range of color.
-The colors that occupy most of the image are eye-dropped and selected for the swatch.
-So very, very, very satisfying.
+Andrea Antoni has a gorgeous series of images posted on his Instagram account where he matches the scene to Pantone colors.
+While the photos contain a wide range of color, the colors occupying most of the image are eye-dropped and selected for the swatch.
+Very satisfying.

 Portfolio of the Week